Skip to main content

 Property Renovation Tip for Beckenham Homeowners

 Many Beckenham properties have integral garages that are rarely used for cars.
-If your renovation budget is tight, converting the garage into a home office or playroom as part of the wider project is a cost-effective way to gain an extra room — the structure already exists, so you're mainly paying for insulation, electrics, a new front wall, and finishing.
+Converting the garage into a home office or playroom as part of the wider project is a sensible way to gain an extra room.
+The structure already exists, so the work is mainly insulation, electrics, a new front wall, and finishing.
 We can include this in the renovation programme without adding significant time to the build.

-A Beckenham full renovation typically involves 12-16 different trades over 14-22 weeks: demolition, structural engineering, drainage, electrics (NICEIC), plumbing, gas (Gas Safe), plastering, joinery, kitchen fitting, tiling, flooring, glazing (FENSA), painting, decoration.
-We assign one project manager from survey through handover with photo updates throughout the build.
-The project manager handles trade scheduling, materials deliveries, and Building Control submissions.
-Beckenham falls under Bromley Council.
-There is no conservation area covering Beckenham itself, though the Bromley Common area to the south has design constraints.
+Beckenham falls under London Borough of Bromley.
+There is no conservation area covering Beckenham itself, though Bromley Common to the south has design constraints.
 Internal renovations do not need planning permission.
-Building Regulations apply for the rewire (BS 7671 under Part P), structural opening-up (Part A), drainage (Part H), thermal performance (Part L), garage conversion change of use, and any unvented cylinder (BS 7593 commissioning by our G3 certified installer).
-Bromley Building Control charges £400-£600 for a renovation inspection process.
-Logistics on Beckenham renovations are easier than inner London — most properties have driveway parking, dedicated rear access for skips and contractor vehicles, and generous front gardens for materials storage.
-Skip permits and scaffolding licences are rarely needed.
-Fixed-price contracts cover labour, materials, all fees, structural engineer calculations, FENSA registration, party wall surveyor coordination on terraced properties, tree survey where TPOs apply, garage conversion change of use notification, and Building Control fees.
-The contract is signed before any work starts.
+Building Regulations apply for the rewire (Part P), structural opening-up (Part A), drainage (Part H), thermal performance (Part L), garage conversion change of use, and any unvented cylinder.
+Logistics on BR3 renovations are easier than inner London.
+Most properties have driveway parking, dedicated rear access, and front gardens for materials storage, so skip permits and scaffolding licences are rarely needed.
+Fixed-price contracts cover labour, materials, all fees, structural engineer calculations, FENSA registration, party wall surveyor coordination on terraced properties, tree survey where TPOs apply, and Building Control fees.
 Variations are quoted in writing before they are done.
-Our office on Limes Avenue is 10 minutes from any Beckenham property.

 Property Renovation in Beckenham: What's Included